ajaynagesh/ladder/README.md

-This repository contains source code for the experiments in a paper titled [_Semi-Supervised Learning with Ladder Networks_](http://arxiv.org/abs/1507.02672) by A Rasmus, H Valpola, M Honkala, M Berglund, and T Raiko.
+This repository contains source code for the experiments in a paper titled "Keep your bearings: Lightly-supervised Information Extraction with Ladder Networks that avoids Semantic Drift by Ajay Nagesh and Mihai Surdeanu (NAACL-HLT 2018)".
+The origin code is sourced from [_Semi-Supervised Learning with Ladder Networks_](http://arxiv.org/abs/1507.02672) by A Rasmus, H Valpola, M Honkala, M Berglund, and T Raiko.

 #### Required libraries
 ##### Install Theano, Blocks Stable 0.2, Fuel Stable 0.2